-This paper is organized as follows.
-In Section \ref{seccc-01}, we describe ordinary-derivative light-cone gauge formulation of free arbitrary spin conformal fields propagating in flat space $R^{d-1,1}$.
-For arbitrary values of $d$, we present $so(d-2)$ covariant version of the formalism.
-For $d=4$, we also present helicity basis formulation of light-cone gauge conformal fields in $R^{3,1}$.
+In Sec. \ref{seccc-01}, we describe the ordinary-derivative light-cone gauge formulation of free bosonic arbitrary spin conformal fields propagating in the $R^{d-1,1}$ space.
+For $d\geq 4$, we present $so(d-2)$ covariant version of the formalism.
+For $d=4$, we also present the helicity basis formulation of light-cone gauge conformal fields in the $R^{3,1}$ space.

-Section \ref{seccc-03} is devoted to $n$-point interaction vertices of conformal fields.
-In this section, we find restrictions imposed by kinematical symmetries of the conformal $so(d,2)$ algebra on the interaction vertices.
+Sec. \ref{seccc-03} is devoted to $n$-point interaction vertices of conformal fields.
+We find restrictions imposed on the interaction vertices by kinematical symmetries of the conformal $so(d,2)$ algebra.

-In Section \ref{seccc-04}, we discuss light-cone dynamical principle and present complete list of equations which are required to determine cubic interaction vertices uniquely.
-We apply those equations for detailed study of cubic interaction vertices for scalar conformal fields having arbitrary conformal dimensions and vector conformal field in $R^{d-1,1}$ with $d$-arbitrary.
+In Sec. \ref{seccc-04}, we discuss light-cone dynamical principle and present complete list of equations for cubic interaction vertices of arbitrary spin conformal fields.
+Our equations can be used to find solutions to cubic vertices uniquely up to the freedom related to fields redefinitions.

+In Sec. \ref{seccc-05}, we restrict our attention to scalar and vector conformal fields.
+For such fields, using field redefinitions, we find convenient representatives of parity-even cubic vertices.
+The equations obtained in Sec. \ref{seccc-04} are reformulated in terms of the representatives of the cubic vertices.
+The equations obtained can be used to find all solutions to parity-even cubic vertices uniquely.

+In Sec.\ref{seccc-06}, for the scalar and vectors fields, we present our solutions for all parity-even cubic vertices in terms of dressing operators and undressed vertices.
+We show that the dressed vertices obtained coincide, up to some factor, with the cubic vertices for massless and vector fields.
+For totally symmetric arbitrary spin fields, two conjectures about interrelations between cubic vertices for conformal fields and cubic vertices for massless fields are formulated.